StevenVdEeckt/CGN_CL/README.md

 The folder 'data' contains the list of utterances and speakers per dataset, for each of the four tasks.

 ## model ##
-For the model, we use the ESPnet library [Watanabeet al., 2018].
+For the model, we use the ESPnet library [Watanabe et al., 2018].
 This folder provides the necessary information and files to run an ESPnet model with the same settings as in the paper.

 ### wordpieces ###
 In this folder, the files regarding the vocabulary can be found.
 The vocabulary was generated with the Sentence Piece model on the first task (nl-clean) and consists of approximately 300 word pieces.
 This same vocabulary was used for all tasks.